Diana-Joya/SpeechToSong/README.md

 - Sounddevice & Soundfile

 #### Installing:
-To run this project, you will need to have Flask installed in your local machine.
-If you don't have Flask, you can follow the installation instructions provided by the Flask documentation: https://flask.palletsprojects.com/en/1.1.x/

 1. In the main page of the repository, use the dropdown menu to 'clone or download' the repository.
 2. If you choose to download the repository: